Ronda J Green, PhD (chair of Wildlife Tourism Australia and adjunct research fellow, Griffith University)

 (Japanese weasels are known to be seed dispersers, as are a number of carnivorous animals throughout the world- meat-eaters and fruit-eaters both have relatively simple digestive tracts compared to those of animals feeding primarily on grasses, leaves or seeds)

-to be continued: monkey forests and Rabbit Island in next post
+continued here: monkey forests and Rabbit Island in next post